 Lexington, Kentucky – 22.7

 There's some southern charm in Lexington, but little else is going on.
-With low scores in nightlife and a lack of serious attractions, you'll have to make your own fun most of the time.
+With low scores in the culinary scene and a lack of serious attractions, you'll have to make your own fun most of the time.

 The best part?
 There's no annual fee.